gpratte/texastoc-v2/README.md

 To see the code for branch compare the branch to the previous branch.

-## Current Branch: 62-get-versions-api
+## Current Branch: 63-can-rebuy
-Rest API endpoint to get the software versions.
+Game variable signifying if rebuys are still allowed.

-Current only returns version of the UI.
+The clock will change this to false when the round higher than seven and/or the break is higher than one.